AbbadAnes/kaggle-Titanic-Disaster-competition-Analysis-and-Solution/README.md

-a negative coeffition means that the values of the two variables evolve in a contrary direction, we call it a negative correlation. this means that when the variable "Survive" is Zero the variable "Sex" is equal to One and vice versa. having a coeffition of -0.54 can be explained as follows: it is possible that the person who survive to the disaster is a woman.
+a negative coeffition means that the values of the two variables evolve in a contrary direction, we call it a negative correlation. this means that when the variable "Survive" is Zero the variable "Sex" is equal to One and vice versa. having a coeffition of -0.54 can be explained as follows: it's possible that the person who survive to the disaster is a woman.
 <br><br>
 <strong>in other words, women were more likely to survive than men</strong>
 <br><br>